Bio Ethanol Projects

 Conclusions

 Based on the presented data, it is obvious that bioethanol can be an alternative solution for the current fuel issue.
 There has been significant progress in renewable biomass pretreatment, cellulase production and cofermentation of sugars (pentose and hexose) as well as bioethanol separation and purification in recent decades, but bioethanol (based on the production costs) is still not competitive (exception can be only bioethanol production from sugar cane in Brazil) to the fossil fuels.
 The biggest challenge remains how to reduce the production cost of bioethanol.
-Therefore, the biorefinery concept is needed to utilize renewable feedstocks more comprehensively and to manufacture more value-added coproducts (e.g. bio-based materials from the lignin) that would reduce the cost of bioethanol production.
+Therefore, the biorefinery concept is needed to utilize renewable feedstocks more comprehensively and to manufacture more value-added coproducts (e.g.??bio-based materials from the lignin) that would reduce the cost of bioethanol production.
 This will make bioethanol more economically competitive than the fossil fuels.

 Subsequent to opening up of alternate route i.e. Second Generation (2G) route for ethanol production, Public Sector Oil Marketing Companies under the administrative control of Ministry of Petroleum and Natural Gas are in the process of setting up 12, 2G bio-refineries with an investment of Rs.14,000 crore.